-A residential green roof can lower urban air temperatures and reduce energy demands and CO2 emissions.
+A residential green or earth roof can lower urban air temperatures and reduce energy demands and CO2 emissions.
 Here are six varying examples of green roofs in Australia.

 Although we are still playing catch up with America and Europe, incorporating green roofs in our buildings is not a new concept for Australia, with issues such as cost, weight and drainage also needing to be considered.

 Green Roof Architecture

 Here, the bulk of work has been concentrated in urban centres, particularly in Melbourne, Adelaide and Sydney.
 Progression to other capital cities has been gradual, but taking place.

 According to a report by the Rural Industries Research and Development Corporation, titled ‘Living Wall and Green Roof Plants for Australia’, green roofs in the built environment offer significant triple bottom line benefits.

 Firstly, they help to lower urban air temperatures and ameliorate urban heat island effects, which occur when generated heat is absorbed by the buildings, pavements and vehicles in cities.

 A number of studies have shown that green roofs can prevent excessive heat gain and act as a passive cooling agent.
 For instance, a 2005 modelling study for Toronto, Canada, predicted that adding and irrigating green roofs to 50 per cent of the available surfaces downtown would cool the entire city by two degrees Celsius.

 Rooftop gardens also lessen energy demands and attendant CO2 emissions in a variety of ways – they can help improve a building’s insulation, reduce cooling and some winter heating costs, as well as lower the electromagnetic radiation from other buildings, which increases solar panel production.

 Lastly, green roofs have been proven to improve the wellbeing and productivity of citizens, whilst providing habitat for micro and macro organisms.